f3rno64/bfx-oss-docs/README.md

 For now, see `config.json` for the config structure.

+#### RIO Export Conversion Note

+The `/data` folder exists for automated readme.io export conversion.
+To use, create an export and extract the contents into `/data/readmeio`, then run `yarn convert-rio-data` to generate native markdown files in the configured source path (currently `_src`)

+**NOTE**: This will clean the source path, overwriting it entirely.
+RIO export conversion should only be done during migration, after which the relevant logic will be removed or transferred to a different repo.

 #### RIO Export Parser Notes
 Currently `[block:parameters]` blocks are not converted/rendered in the new native source file format, as matching the readme.io output (table w/ cells